DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-12-09-improvements-presenting-disability-safeguarding-interview-information.md

 - telling the candidate about things which are outside of the application process (eg that they can apply for a grant)
 - explanations and examples of what the candidate could put in the field – but all a provider needs to know is what the candidate actually put into the field
-- things which the provider should already know, and it isn't the role of this service to tell them - for example, that they have legal responsibilities
+- things which the provider should already know, and it is not the role of this service to tell them - for example, that they have legal responsibilities

 We have removed the guidance from the application details page.
 If there really is a user need for providers to occasionally refer to what the wording was, we could consider adding it to the service guidance.